harishtenmiler/css-guidelines/readme.md

 .block__element {}
 .block--modifier {}
 ````
-a) .block represents the higher level of an abstraction or component.
+- **.block**  represents the higher level of an abstraction or component.
-b) .block__element represents a descendent of .block that helps form .block as a whole.
+- **.block__element**  represents a descendent of .block that helps form .block as a whole.
-c) .block--modifier represents a different state or version of .block.
+- **.block--modifier**  represents a different state or version of .block.

 Here's an example:
 ```html